As with just about everything significant that I have ever done, there were many reasons and it wasn't a decision that I made lightly.

 We actually were having quite an interesting chat the other day about humanist/agnostic/spiritual beliefs!
 We currently don't know what we are, but seek to be kind and do good, maybe that's a good first step..."

 I fully respect everyone's right to believe in anything, or nothing, at all - and always will.
 I chose to identify as a Humanist because I agree with the values and ethics of Humanism.
-I support many Humanists U.K. campaigns and I look to science, reason, empathy, and compassion in order to live an ethical and meaningful life (it could be that you're a Humanist too - tap/click here to take the quiz!)
+I support many Humanists U.K. campaigns and I look to reason, science and evidence and act with kindness, fairness, empathy and compassion, in order to live an ethical and meaningful life (it could be that you're a Humanist too - tap/click here to take the quiz!)

 I love being a Celebrant.
 I love connecting with people, getting to know them, hearing their stories and helping them to celebrate life’s milestone moments.

 Designing and delivering personalised, meaningful, person-centred ceremonies is my area of expertise and over the years I have been very successful.
 I have always loved what I have the privilege of calling my job, but since becoming accredited as a Humanists U.K. Celebrant I am loving it even more - which I honestly didn’t think was possible!

 I would love to hear (and tell) your story.
 If you would like to check my availability, or would like more information, please don't hesitate to get in touch and I will come back to you as quickly as I can.